If your spouse had the affair, it makes sense that you would ask this question.

 Maybe you are trying so hard to save the marriage that you are losing yourself.

-Seeing these patterns is not shameful.
+Seeing these patterns is empowering.

+Because once you see your own steps, you can begin to change them.
 And when one person changes the dance, the other person has to respond differently.

 My Turning Point